zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ## Administrator Functions

-The "Import Feeds" module significantly extends the functionality of the [TreoPIM](https://treopim.com/help/what-is-treopim) system, so further description of the module is given in the context of TreoPIM.
+The "Import Feeds" module significantly extends the functionality of the [AtroPIM](https://atropim.com/help/what-is-atropim) system, so further description of the module is given in the context of AtroPIM.

-After the module installation, a new `Import` configuration group is added to the TreoPIM administration page.
+After the module installation, a new `Import` configuration group is added to the AtroPIM administration page.
 Also it is possible to add `Import Cron Jobs`, `Import Feeds`, and `Import Results` as separate navigation menu items on the `Administration > User Interface` page:

 ![Import feeds adding](_assets/import-feeds-add.jpg)